 Figure Legends

 Fig. 1.
 Genetic specificity of trophic interactions in a plant-insect food web.
 This food web represents the trophic interactions aggregated from all plant individuals sampled in this common garden experiment, whereas each genotype subweb represents the trophic interactions aggregated from all plant individuals of the corresponding genotype.
 The species comprising this food web include a foundation plant species (Coastal willow, Salix hookeriana), four herbivorous galling insects (Family: Cecidomyiidae), and six insect parasitoids.
 The four species of galls include, from left to right, the apical-Stem gall (Cecidomyiid sp.
 A), bud gall (Rabdophaga salicisbrassicoides), leaf gall (Iteomyia salicisverruca), and mid-Stem gall (Rabdophaga salicisbattatus).
 The six species of parasitoids include, from left to right, Torymus sp.
 (Family: Torymidae), Tetrastichus sp.
 (Family: Eulophidae), Lestodiplosis sp.
 (Family: Cecidomyiidae), Mesopolobus sp.
 (Family: Pteromalidae), Platygaster sp.
 (Family: Platygastridae), and Mymarid sp.
 A (Family: Mymaridae).
 The width of each grey link is proportional to the number of individuals associated with each trophic interaction.
-Note though, that we scaled the width of trophic interactions so they were comparable among genotype subwebs, but not between subwebs and the metaweb, in order to emphasize the differences among genotype subwebs.
+Note: the width of trophic interactions was scaled to be comparable among genotype subwebs, but not between subwebs and the metaweb, in order to emphasize the differences among genotype subwebs.

 Fig. 2.
 Conceptual model of how increasing genetic variation (number of shades of green circles) results in greater food web complexity (number of interactions per species).
 If different genotypes of a basal resource are associated with distinct compositions of trophic interactions (i.e. genetic specificity of trophic interactions), then increasing genetic variation in the resource will result in a more complex food web because of the increase in the number of interactions per species at all three trophic levels.
 Colors correspond to different trophic levels (green = basal resource, blue = primary consumer, orange = secondary consumer), while different shapes within each trophic level correspond to different species.

 Fig. 3.
 Coastal willow (Salix hookeriana) exhibits genetic variation in resistance to galling herbivores.
 Among the 26 willow genotypes we surveyed in our common garden experiment, we found that: (A) average abundance of leaf galls varied 10-fold (GLM, 𝛘225,119 = 74.60, P = 0.001); (B) average abundance of bud galls varied 8-fold (GLM, 𝛘225,119 = 55.02, P = 0.006); (C) average abundance of apical-stem galls varied 1.4-fold (GLM, 𝛘225,119 = 44.47, P = 0.042); and (D) average diameter of leaf galls varied 2-fold (weighted linear model, F23,57 = 2.17, P = 0.009).
 Plots (A – C) display the median (bar within box), interquartile range (IQR = 25th to 75th percentiles, box edges), 1.5 * IQR (whiskers), and outliers (points) for gall abundances (no. per branch) found on each willow genotype.
 For plot (D), each circle corresponds to the average gall diameter for an individual willow and the size of the circle is scaled according to the number of galls used to calculate the weighted average for each willow genotype (diamond).
 Colors correspond to different gall species (orange = leaf gall, blue = bud gall).
 For all plots, we ordered willow genotypes based on mean leaf gall abundance (low to high).
-We did this to illustrate the differences in relative abundance of leaf and bud galls among willow genotypes as well as the lack of genetic correlations between leaf gall abundance and diameter.